 Once the thesis proposal is completed to the satisfaction of the thesis supervisor, the thesis supervisor will forward the proposal to the other members of the thesis examination committee.
 The other readers will report their findings to the thesis supervisor as soon as possible.
 If revisions are advised by the readers, the student must submit a revised version of that proposal on the same subject area within three months from the date that the original proposal was declined.
 Failure of the revised proposal to meet the approval of the committee will result in the student's withdrawal from the program.
-The thesis supervisor will report the acceptance or non-acceptance of the thesis proposal, using the Thesis Proposal Approval Form, to the GCTS Office and the student's school of registration, and will forward a copy of the final version of the thesis proposal to the decision on the proposal within the week following the meeting in which it was considered.
+The thesis supervisor will report the acceptance or non-acceptance of the thesis proposal, using the Thesis Proposal Approval Form, to the GCTS Office and the student's school of registration, and will forward a copy of the final version of the thesis proposal to the GCTS Office.
+The thesis supervisor is responsible for informing the student of the decision on the proposal within the week following the meeting in which it was considered.